 Implemented over two stages, the aims of the Master Plan are to:

-Will deliver increased active participation opportunities with a gender-equal design including family friendly features, enhanced spectator capacity and multipurpose community meeting spaces.
+Stage 1 will deliver increased active participation opportunities with a gender-equal design including family friendly features, enhanced spectator capacity and multipurpose community meeting spaces.
 Capacity to host large scale tournaments and events will be enhanced, bringing significant economic benefit to the region.

 Stage 2 proposes to expand the facility to the east and include, but not be limited to: